akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][190]

 A secondary dialog pops up and we enter a Display text, "Water source type" and a value, "typesource". typesource is one of the column names in the ghana database table that we want to be able to choose as the data to show in the crosstab.
-The display text is what is shown in the list box for choosing survey field to display.
+The display text is what is shown in the list box when choosing survey field to display.

 Clicking OK in the New Selection Choice dialog saves it to the Values list in the Selection list values part of the New Parameter dialog.
 Repeat this for the other survey fields, using this data